 - Details

 The next CA Exchange is coming up!
 With this webinar series we highlight great activities in our network and foster interaction and exchange between colleagues from different member institutions and beyond.
 On 2 June 2025, 15.30-17.00 CET, Jordan King (University of Tennessee at Chattanooga, US), will join former CA President Anne Zimmermann and current CA Co-President Elisabeth Hofmann to explore ways of rethinking how we assess, mark, and learn in higher education.
-Please register by 29 May 2025.

 - Details